-Remembering General Hospital’s Stone Cates On the Anniversary of His Death — Plus, Kimberly McCullough Reflects on Why the Story ‘Was Able to Break Through in Such a Lovely Way’
+Remembering General Hospital’s Stone Cates On the Anniversary of His Death — Plus, Kimberly McCullough Reflects on the Groundbreaking Story

 November 29, 1995 was an impossibly hard one for fans of the ABC soap.
 It was also what the Emmy winner calls “my finest moment as an actor.”

 Newer daytime viewers may not realize it, but there was a time — a long time, in fact — when soaps not only entertained but informed their audiences.
 We still got our love triangles and catfights and evil twins and all that, but we also got stories that opened minds as well as broke hearts.